 Can a loose tooth tighten itself back?

 A healthy tooth that is somewhat loosened can tighten on its own.
 However, the underlying problem may not allow it to heal.
-Consider seeing a doctor to rule out health problems, such as gum disease, tooth infections or even cancer, that may be affecting your oral health.
+Consider consulting a doctor to rule out potential health issues, such as gum disease, tooth infections, or even cancer, that may be impacting your oral health.

 How long does it take to tighten your loose teeth with home remedies?

 It may take several weeks for a healthy tooth to resettle more strongly in its surrounding bone.
-The time you have to wait for healing depends on the development of your oral condition.
+The time it takes to heal depends on the progression of your oral condition.
 If there is also decay or gum disease, you will not be able to tighten your teeth without medical assistance.